AngelKitty/IDA7.0/README.md

 #### Windows

-Only you need to download the [idafree70_windows.exe](https://github.com/AngelKitty/IDA7.0/blob/master/idafree70_windows.exe) and double-click to install complete.
+All you need is to download the [idafree70_windows.exe](https://github.com/AngelKitty/IDA7.0/blob/master/idafree70_windows.exe) , double-click it and complete the installation.

 #### Linux

 IDA is still, as of this writing (November 7th, 2018), a 32-bit application and both IDA & its installer(*) require certain 32-bit libraries to be present on your Linux system before they can run.

-Here is the list of commands you will have to run in order to install those dependencies, for the following systems:
+Here is the list of commands you need to run in order to install those dependencies, for the following systems:

 - Debian & derivative systems such as Ubuntu, Xubuntu, …
 - Red Hat Enterprise Linux 7.2 (and likely other versions as well)

-> Note: we cannot possibly install & try IDA on all flavors/versions of all Linux distributions, but we will do our best to update this post with relevant information, whenever we learn of a distribution requiring special attention.
+> Note: we cannot possibly install & try IDA on all flavors/versions of all Linux distributions, but we will do our best to keep updating this post with relevant information, if we realize there is a distribution requiring special instructions.

 **(*) that is: if you want the installer to run a graphical interface, instead of a command-line one.**